blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 	- b.
 From very young age, he possessed quality of memory and genius
 	- c.
 He was very critical in accepting hadeeth from the young age
 	- d.
 He performed Hajj in 215H with his mother and brother Ahmad
-	- First Book:
+- **First Book:**
 	- a.
 Imam Bukharee composed his Thareek in Nabawi.
 His Thareek is not like history rather hadeeth book which has hadeeth related to History
-	- Knowledge Transmission:
+- **Knowledge Transmission:**
 	- a.
 He was a Rahal (traveller) to ascertain hadeeth.
 	- b.
 He become Network of hadeeth between various hadeeth scholars all around the World
 	- c.
 He took hadeeth from 1080 people.
 	- d.
 He memorized no hadeeth without Isnaad
 	- e.
 Imam Bukharee was three generations away from the Prophet (Atba atba tabi’een)
-	- His teachers:
+- **His teachers:**
 	- a.
 Alee ibn al Madanee (161-264H) – He likened Imam Bukharee to himself
 	- b.
 Ahmad ibn Handbal
 	- c.
 Yahya ibn Mu’in
 	- d.
 Ishaq ibn Raghawayah
-	- Adab Consciousness:
+- **Adab Consciousness:**
 	- a.
 He was a pious person
 	- b.
 He was very cautious to not to perform any act which cause Shubuhath whether it remains halal or Mubah
-	- Challenges
+- **Challenges**
 	- a.
 He was not free from envy of others
 	- b.
 Muhammad ibn yahya ibn Duhlee in Naisapur
 		- i.
 Students preferred Bukharee to learn than him so this made him envious
 	- c.
 Governor, Khaliq ibn Ahmad ad Duhlee
 		- i.
 He requested Imam Bukharee to come to his place to reach the hadeeth
 		- ii.
 Imam Bukharee replied "Knowledge is taken and not given"
 		- iii.
 Governor requested for private audience for his children
 		- iv.
 Imam Bukharee replied "I dont want to limit knowledge"
 		- v.
 Governor got agitated.
 He and Yahya ad Duhalee created controversy in his name "Khalq al Qur’aan"
 		- vi.
 Imam Bukharee replied "Qur’aan is word of Allaah and asking question in this area is Bid’ah"
-	- Compilation of Sahih Bukharee:
+- **Compilation of Sahih Bukharee:**
 	- a.
 Ishaq ibn Raghaway made a casual statement to compile only a Saheeh hadeeth.
 	- b.
 Saheeh contains moe than 6400 hadeeth
 	- c.
 He taken 16 years to compile his Saheeh
 	- d.
 Before recording any hadeeth, he would make wudoo and pray and then write down
 	- e.
 Original name "Jaami as Saheeh"
 		- i.
 Containing Saheeh hadeeth (no hasan or Da’ef or anything)
 		- ii.
 Musnad Hadeeth (not to Sahabee or Tabi’ee)
 		- iii.
 Taa wal Muasarah
 	- f.
 His compilation set a new paradox in hadeeth field focusing on Saheeh hadeeth
 	- g.
 He benefited from earlier works like Muwatta
 	- h.
 Some of hadeeth isnaad are Muallaqat

-- B. Imam Muslim
+B. Imam Muslim

 - Abul Hussain ibn Hallaaj al Muslim an Naysaburee (203 to 261 AH)
 - Contemporary, student, colleague of Imam Bukharee
 - His Book: Jaami as Saheeh
 - Contents: Only Authentic Hadeeth
 - Muslim’s conditions:
 	- i.
 Ananah form of Tahammum is used which is mainly used by Mudalliseen
 	- ii.
 It is not for required the levels of narrators should have met rather it is fine if they are contemporaries (Mu’asara).
 Here Imam Bukharee differs
 - Mulazama (long audience with Shaykh) is from
 	- i.
 Imam Bukharee – 1st and 2nd Level
 	- ii.
 Imam Muslim – 1st and predominantly 2nd and 3rd
 - In his preface, he mentioned his process of selection of Hadeeth
 - Highly educated in Illal Hadeeth (subtle blemish)
 - Arranged in Fiqhee order
 - Sahih Muslim helps in identifying a strong hadeeth as it combines various other isnaads
 - Mut’abat and Shawahidh Hadeeth are there in Sahih Muslim.
 These weak hadeeth are made strong with supporting evidences
 - Origin of this approach can be traced back to Risalah of Imam Shafi’ee.
 He discusses about this in his Mursal discussion

-- B. Imam Abu Dawood
+C. Imam Abu Dawood

 - Name: Abu Dawood ibn Sulaiman ibn Ash’ath ibn Amrul ash’ath as Sijjastanee (202 – 275 AH)
 - Teachers:
 	- i.
 Ahmad ibn Hanbal
 	- ii.
 Yahya ibn Mu’in (teachers of Imam Bukharee)
 - Testimony: Ibrahim al Harbi said "Hadeeth is elastic in hands of Abu Dawood like metal in the hands of Prophet Dawood"
 - His Book: Sunan al Kubra
 - Sunan contains
 	- i.
 Musnad and Muttasil – 4008
 	- ii.
 Mursal -600
 	- iii.
 Total Hadeeth – 5274
 - Ahkam al Hadeeth
 	- i.
 Hadeeth compiled on Fiqhee aspect
 	- ii.
 Abu Yusuf compiled a book on Ahkam al Hadeeth
 	- iii.
 Abi Dawood’s book contains Ahkam al Hadeeth and overshadowed Abu Yusuf’s compilation
 	- iv.
 He follows organization like of Muwatta
 - He introduces category of Saleh hadeeth which is equivalent to Hasan Da’eef.
 Major part of his book is of this hadeeth
 - Criticism: He accepted lot of Mursal Hadeeth
 - His sub headings indicate his vast knowledge of Fiqh.
 In the category of Etiquette, he mentions 108 sub heading
 - Hadeeth of Fe’liyah, Qawliyah, Taqreer are in Abu Dawood

-- C. Imam An Nasaee
+D. Imam An Nasaee

 - Name: Abu Abdur rahman Ahmad ibn Shuvayb an Nasa’ee (215 -303 AH)
 - He met Shaykh Harith al Maskhin but he never allows anyone who is wearing wearing quba to attend his as he thinks them to be from authority.
 So Shaykh Harith denied class for Nasa’ee who is wearing Quba
 - So Imam an Nasa’ee records his hadeeth stating "heard at the doors of al Haarith"